Date of Award

 This study aimed to address the deficiency in the theoretical and empirical literature about membership retention and the intention to leave a religious organization, such as a church.
 With the declining membership in the Christian religion, church administrators could find the results of this study useful in understanding the factors that affect a member's intention to leave a church.

 Davis-Jones, Laura P., "Factors Associated with Church Membership Retention" (2010).
-Student Theses, Dissertations, and Portfolios.
+Graduate-Level Student Theses, Dissertations, and Portfolios.
 31.